based on Reviews

 Nutrition for the mind - The Gunas - Sattwa, Rajas, Tamas

-Ayurveda's nutritional theory is very extensive and offers an individual selection of foods, spices and preparations for each person.
-The individual diets are based, among other things, on the system of moods, called Gunas.
+Ayurvedic dietary principles are very comprehensive and offer an individual selection of foods, spices, and preparations for each person.
+These individual dietary approaches are based, among other things, on the system of mental and emotional states, called Gunas.

-Ayurveda distinguishes between three different moods that can be influenced by our diet.
-Just as our diet influences our mood, our mood also influences our appetite.
+Ayurveda distinguishes three different emotional states that can be influenced by our diet.
+Just as diet influences our mood, our mood also influences our appetite.

 The Ayurvedic "Gunas"